 - Butter (salted)

-- Measure and sift the icing sugar into a bowl.
+- Measure and sift the powdered sugar into a bowl.

 - Cut butter into small cubes and add to the sugar.